Job Title: Interior Designer

 - Understand, respect, and maintain privacy and discretion with regard to any and all client information and confidential company information.*

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Associate’s degree (A. A.) or equivalent from two-year college or design school; and two to four years building industry experience and/or training; or equivalent combination of education and experience.
+Associate’s or Bachelor’s degree or equivalent experience, from college or design school; and/or two to four years building industry design experience and/or training; or equivalent combination of education and experience.